 Fast page load times are vital for websites.
-Internet users have a notoriously short attention span, and will leave if a site takes more than a few seconds to load.
-Before placing additional code onto a website, it's important to determine whether that will effect page load times negatively.
+Users have a notoriously short attention span, and visitors will leave if a site takes more than a few seconds to load.

 Does Google Analytics Code Slow Down My Site?

-- Make sure you’re using the current version of the ga.js snippet
+- Verify you’re using the current version of the tracking code snippet

 - Move the GATC snippet to a different location in the page, like the header or footer

 - Identify slow-loading content items with Google PageSpeed Insights or the Lighthouse chrome extension

 - Individually disable third-party scripts and reload the page: check Timings